 We expect you to understand where you are at in the framework and always have something clearly defined that is pushing you to outgrow yourself to reach the next level.
 The process and timeline will vary person to person and should be captured in your career roadmap.

-Promotion discussions occur when your manager can make the case that you’ve had at least 12 months of consistent high performance at your current level, and at least 3 months performing consistently at the next level, in all three of the categories.
+Promotion discussions occur when your manager can make the case that you’ve had at least 12 months of consistent high performance at your current level, and at least 3 months performing consistently at the next level, in all four of the categories.
 Again, it takes time to demonstrate the “consistently” implicit in the expectations and we want to ensure that you are set up for success to perform at your current level.

-Promotions from one level to another are considered in impact reviews conducted by CS leadership in collaboration with you individually.
+Promotions from one level to another are considered in impact reviews conducted by SE leadership in collaboration with you individually.
 An in-band compensation increase (while staying at the same level) can happen at any time, in recognition of exceeding expectations in your current level without having yet met the expectations of the next level.

 Team Leads are designated senior ICs that are elevated within the team to take on additional responsibilities in support of the overall success of the team and individuals.
 These individuals are not full-time managers but are intentionally given less IC scope than their peers so that they can contribute to higher level initiatives within the team and organization.